decred/dcrdex/docs/wiki/Simnet-Testing.md

 [INF] CORE: notify: |SUCCESS| (fee payment) Account registered - You may now trade at http://127.0.0.1:17273
 ```

-For rapid setup, there is a script at `[repo root]/client/cmd/dexcctl/simnet-setup.sh` that has a reasonable default.
+For rapid setup, there is a script at `[repo root]/client/cmd/bwctl/simnet-setup.sh` that has a reasonable default.
 You may also use this script as a template.

 ### Acquire DCR and BTC Simnet Funds

 You can generate a deposit address for your wallet through the wallets view in the
-client app.
+wallet.

 Take the generated address to it's respective harness terminal and send funds to it using: